Evgeny Kuznetsov: Washington Capitals

-Members of the Professional Hockey Writers Association determined the winner of the Conn Smythe Trophy on a 5–3–1 basis, with the final tally determined by the NHL with ten minutes remaining in Game 5 of the finals.
+Members of the Professional Hockey Writers Association determined the winner of the Conn Smythe Trophy on a 5–3–1 basis, with the final tally determined by the NHL with ten minutes remaining in game five of the finals.
 All but two of the votes were cast for Washington Capitals players, with Kuznetsov and Ovechkin receiving inverse totals – Ovechkin took 13 first-place votes and five-second place, while Kuznetsov received five first-place votes and 13-second place.
 Capitals goalie Braden Holtby was the third-place choice of 16 voters.
 Golden Knights goalie Marc-André Fleury received the remaining two third-place votes.

-Kuznetsov scored a power play goal and had three assists to power the Washington Capitals to a 5–2 win against the Vegas Golden Knights in a rematch of the 2018 Stanley Cup Finals at Capital One Arena on 10 October 2018.
+Kuznetsov scored a power play goal and had three assists to power the Washington Capitals to a 5–2 win against the Vegas Golden Knights in a rematch of the 2018 Stanley Cup Final at Capital One Arena on 10 October 2018.
 Of his performance, teammate T.J.
 Oshie said: "I think [Kuznetsov is] up there with the top five players in the League.
 He just doesn't get the recognition for some reason.
 But you come watch a game, there's certain players that get people out of their seats and it's a joy to watch."
 Kuznetsov had the primary assist on each of the two goals by team captain Alexander Ovechkin, his 610th and 611th NHL career goals, surpassing Bobby Hull on the all-time goals list.
 Of playing with Ovechkin, Kuznetsov said:

 It's pleasure to play with him.
 You may not understand right now but when you get older, you understand what kind of guy he is.
 He's one of the best players in probably whole history.
 He's gonna be in the Hall of Fame and maybe one of those pictures in Hall of Fame I'm gonna be somewhere around him just after we score.

 On 14 September 2019, the NHL suspended Kuznetsov for three games for cocaine use after video surfaced on social media that showed Kuznetsov and another man sitting at a table that appeared to have lines of cocaine on it; the NHL termed the offense "inappropriate conduct."

 During the season, on 5 February 2024, Kuznetsov entered the NHL Player Assistance Program.
 On 2 March, the NHL announced that Kuznetsov had been cleared by the Program to return to practice.
 Hours later, Kuznetsov was waived by the Capitals.
 On 4 March, Kuznetsov cleared waivers and was loaned to the Hershey Bears, the Capitals' American Hockey League (AHL) affiliate.